 Action Activities: All Baby cafes are WHO-code compliant, and encouraged to educate mothers about formula use and marketing impact on breastfeeding

 Supporting Link: http://babycafeusa.org

-Action Activities: Every Mother, Inc. fully complies with the International Code of Marketing of Breast-Milk Subtitutes and includes this disclosure at the beginning of every training event to heighten awareness of the Code.
+Action Activities: Every Mother, Inc. fully complies with the International Code of Marketing of Breast-Milk Subtitutes and includes this disclosure at the beginning of training events to heighten awareness of the Code.

 Action Activities: The International Board of Lactation Consultant Examiners (IBLCE) has been approved as a Non-Member Society Formal Signer of the Council of Medical Specialty Societies (CMSS) Code For Interaction with Companies.
 In addition, the Minimizing Commercial Influence on Education policy has been adopted by IBLCE in order to establish boundaries between industry and continuing education for IBCLCs.